 Not-to-Miss Classic Disneyland Attractions Without a Height Requirement

 We're breaking up our top rides and attractions by 1) the most iconic rides 2) other smaller classics without a height requirement and 3) bigger thrills just for bigger frogs — because we know that Tad’s and my top rides may differ from Mommy Frog’s preferences and what our toddler Lily can access.
 But the beauty of Disneyland is that some of the most iconic rides are accessible to everyone.
 These are not considered “kiddie” rides as most adults and children love them.
 In fact, they have quite a strong adult fan following.
-If you do have a small fry, our guide to Disneyland height requirements and Rider Switch is most hopful for planning purposes.
+If you do have a small fry, our guides to Disneyland height requirements and Rider Switch are most hopful for planning purposes.
 Of course, there is so much more to do than we can mention here, so we're sharing the major highlights.
+And if you want our option on the overall best-of-the-best at Disneyland Park, you can read through our top 10 not-to-miss Disneyland rides post!

 Iconic Large Classic Attractions Without a Height Requirement